Mehmed Kerem Uludag

 First Conference

-First paper presentation & publication: On April 10th, 2024, I had the opportunity to attend the ACM Symposium on Applied Computing in Avila, Spain to be able to present my first research paper and get it published.
-The conference was an amazing experience where I got a lot of good feedback and met a lot of very cool people from around the world attending the conference.
-This experience really solidified me wanting to pursue a research-oriented career and attend grad school to attend even more conferences like this one.
+On April 10th, 2024, I had the opportunity to attend the ACM Symposium on Applied Computing in Avila, Spain to present my first research paper.
+The conference was an amazing experience where I got a lot of good feedback and met a lot of very cool people from around the world.
+This experience really solidified me wanting to pursue a research-oriented career and attend grad school.

 Midwest RCD Symposium 2024